 Your GP, district nurse, health visitor or social worker can put you in touch with a carers' centre.
 You don't need to be referred – you can just drop in during opening hours.

-Visit the Carers Trust
+Visit the Carers UK

 website to see what carers' centres and other local support can be found near you.